Phyllis Diller: Author

 Publishing her first best seller in 1966 and releasing more throughout the decade, Diller's books on domestic life featured her self-deprecating humor.
 The titles include Phyllis Diller's Housekeeping Hints, Phyllis Diller's Marriage Manual, and The Complete Mother.
 In 1981, she published The Joys of Aging & How to Avoid Them.

 Her autobiography, Like a Lampshade in a Whorehouse – My Life in Comedy, co-written with Richard Buskin, was published in 2006.
 In it, Diller told of an unhappy childhood with undemonstrative, emotionally withholding parents, and an equally unhappy first marriage.
 From these beginnings, her performing style—telling rapid-fire jokes—emerged, which she compared to music: "One joke followed the other with a flow and a rhythm. ...
 Everything had a natural feel to it."

 In the early 1990s, Diller had many short, humorous pieces published in Ellery Queen's Mystery Magazine.

 Musician

-Diller had studied the piano for many years and was an accomplished player but decided against a career in music after hearing her teachers and mentors play with much more skill than she thought that she would be able to achieve.
+Diller had studied the piano for many years and was an accomplished pianist but decided against a career in music after hearing her teachers and mentors play with much more skill than she thought that she would be able to achieve.
 She still played in her private life, however, and owned a custom-made harpsichord.

 Between 1971 and 1981, Diller appeared as a piano soloist with symphony orchestras across the country under the stage name Dame Illya Dillya.
 Her performances were spiced with humor, but she took the music seriously.
 A review of one of her concerts in The San Francisco Examiner called her "a fine concert pianist with a firm touch."